Clemapfel/jluna/docs/manual.md

 proxy = proxy.value()
 ```

-This way the actual julia-side memory stays safe, but the proxy can now be mutated without interferring with any variable of the former name.
+This way, the actual julia-side memory stays safe, but the proxy can now be mutated without interfering with any variable of the former name.

 Calling `.value()` on a proxy that is already unnamed simply creates another unnamed deepcopy with a new internal id.

 ### Accessing Fields

-For a proxy whos value is a `structtype` or `<: Module`, we can access any field using `operator[]`:
+For a proxy whos value is a `structtype` (or `Module`), we can access any field using `operator[]`:

 ```cpp
 State::safe_eval(R"(